ThabangLenonyana/attendify/Software Requirements Specification.md

 #### 3.4.6 Portability Requirements

-- **NFR12**: The mobile application shall run on both Android and iOS devices.
-- **NFR13**: The web application shall be compatible with major web browsers.
+- **NFR12**: The web application shall be compatible with major web browsers.

 ## 4. Appendices